alexiarstein/nmslinux/README.md

-##CREDITS:
+## CREDITS:

 The main work (almost all the work, to be honest) is done by goatfungus https://github.com/goatfungus

 I merely have made it a bit easier for Linux Players.

-I will update the jar file whenever he updates it.
-Please let me know if the jar file is outdated.